STEAMHOUSE COMPLETE SYSTEM OVERVIEW

 THE THREE-TIER MODEL

-The eight components organize into the original three-tier conceptual model:
+The components organize into the original three-tier conceptual model:

 steamHouse Club (Body / Be Real / Immediate Context)